 These seeds are green beans.
 They are roasted before consumption and at that stage, they are referred to as whole beans.
 However, before brewing, the whole beans must be broken down into smaller bits.
 This is to extract the flavor as much as possible.

 Different tools can be used in the extraction process.
 They include food processors, pestles and mortars, blenders, and grinders.
-After grinding the beans in any of the devices, they become grounds.
+After grinding the coffee beans in any of the devices, they become grounds.

 Grind Sizes for Coffee